multiscale/muscle3/docs/source/cplusplus.rst

 away with being a bit sloppy as long as things actually go right, but it will check for problems and let you know if something goes wrong.

-A grid in MUSCLE 3 is an n-dimensional array of numbers or booleans.
+A grid in MUSCLE3 is an n-dimensional array of numbers or booleans.
 It has a shape (size in each dimension), a size (total number of elements), a storage order which says in which order the elements are arranged in memory, and optionally names for the indexes.